Gaelic football: Codification and Administration

 Irish forms of football were not formally arranged into an organised playing code by the Gaelic Athletic Association (GAA) until 1884 with the rules widely distributed in 1887.
 The GAA sought to promote traditional Irish sports, such as hurling, and to reject "foreign" (particularly English) imports.
 The first Gaelic football rules, showing the influence of hurling (and incorporating some of the Victorian Rules of 1866 and 1877) represented the strong desire to differentiate from association football (and rugby)—for example in their lack of an offside rule.
 The rules were first drawn up by Maurice Davin in 1884 and later published in the United Ireland magazine on 7 February 1887.
 The original rules bear many similarities to modern football with the requirement to kick, handpass, and the basic scoring system, however, the original rules also included many Australian features including additional scoring posts (removed later in 1910).
 The code had already begun to diverge, with the mark being deprecated, the soccer ball being adopted, and carrying the ball not allowed, as such there was no requirement to bounce or solo the ball carrying the ball remained illegal until the turn of the 20th century.
 The game was intended to promote peace and harmony, rejecting the violence of other football codes, and Davin even included a requirement for players to hold hands with their opponents though this practice fell out of favour.

-The first game of Gaelic Football under GAA rules (developed by Maurice Davin) was played near Callan, Co Kilkenny in February 1885.
+On 15 February 1885, the first game of Gaelic football played under unofficial rules, developed by Maurice Davin, was played at the Fair Green in Callan, County Kilkenny.
+A local team from Callan played a Kilkenny Commercials team who travelled the 10 1/2 miles from Kilkenny City.
+21 men lined up aside & the game finished with no score a piece.
+The Fair Green was home to John Locke's GAA Club for nearly 100 years until the new facilities were developed alongside.
 From 1886 the GAA banned tackling.